sonic-net/DASH/documentation/general/design/sdn-features-packet-transforms.md

 # SDN Features, Packet Transforms and Scale
 <!-- Updating content -->
-## First Target Scenario:  Highly Optimized Path, Dedicated Appliance, Little Processing or Encap to SDN Appliance and Policies on an SDN Appliance
+## First Target Scenario:  SKU for Networked Virtual Appliance (NVA)

-Why do we need this scenario?
+Highly Optimized Path, Dedicated Appliance, Little Processing or Encap to SDN Appliance and Policies on an SDN Appliance Why do we need this scenario?
 There is a huge cost associated with establishing the first connection (and the CPS that can be established).

 - A high Connections per Second (CPS) / Flow SKU for Networked Virtual Appliances (NVA)